This SoFi Active Investing review, will cover key features and help you decide if the fee-free SoFi Brokerage account is best for you.

 Although, you’ll need at least a few bucks to begin building wealth for the future with investing.

-SoFi has an ‘all in one’ app that is easy to use, serves as a home base for its financial products and services, including Active Investing.
-SoFi app is available for Android and iOS and has a rating of 4.8 (out of 5).
+SoFi has an ‘all in one’ app that is easy to use and serves as a home base for its financial products and services, including Active Investing.
+SoFi app is available for Android and iOS and has a high rating.
 On the positive, customers extoll the ‘phenomenal’ customer service, the SoFi app’s efficiency, and the money management options.

 As a downside, SoFi customers have reported difficulties regarding depositing checks and slow access to their money.

 When you open an account with SoFi, you become a member of their community.
 You gain access to the SoFi community, offers, and qualify for local meetings and SoFi events.

 That seems a valuable feature of SoFi, and Active Investing, given that the learning resources are rather basic and there is no direct guidance and recommendation about stocks and ETFs selection.